 Each of our bags contained the following essentials:

 - A luxury item

-We were able to fill the bag with handcream, cleansers/moisturiser, tissues, shampoo/conditioner and other wonderful and essential products!
+We fill the bag with handcream, cleansers/moisturiser, tissues, shampoo/conditioner and other wonderful and essential products!

 On any given night in Australia, 1 in 200 people are homeless

 Each year 1 in 42 women aged 15-24 will access a homeless service

 Over 1 in 3 women aged over 15 have experienced violence from a current or former partner.
 Domestic and family violence is the number one reason people report to homelessness services.

 25% of those reported to be homeless are Aboriginal and Torres Strait Australians.
 (3% of entire Australian population are Aboriginal/Torres Strait)

 30% were born overseas

 18% of those homeless are aged 25-34 years.